BrunoAzambuja/IBM-Data-Science-Professional-Certificate/README.md

 # Coursera - IBM Data Science Professional Certificate

-### You can view all projects developed in this certificate above.
+### You can view all projects developed in this certificate in files above.

 **Tools:** Jupyter Notebook, GitHub and Watson Studio.